 This sagging effect can cause the fly to pull inwards or downriver too fast.
 For this reason, either a Euro line or, my extra-long Euro steelhead leader (which I’ll show you below) will prevent sag and unwanted pulling.

 The other reason or disadvantage to a weight forward line is that the heavy fly line can also cause sagging between your reel and the first feeder guide up the rod.

 This is a bad thing when you set the hook because you always want tension from the reel to your bottom fly when you Euro Nymph for steelhead, and slack anywhere in the line, including above the reel in the rod guides, can be a problem.

-Euro nymphing lines like the Orvis Hydros Tactical Nymph Fly Line are extra thin, lightweight, and more sensitive, and that can prevent these issues and should be considered when Euro Nymphing steelhead.
+Euro nymph lines like the Orvis Hydros Tactical Nymph Fly Line are extra thin, lightweight, and more sensitive, and that can prevent these issues and should be considered when nymphing steelhead.

 CAUTION: At this time, many Euro lines are not made for big strong fish like steelhead and they are also not made for 7 to 9-weight rods.
 This may change as Euro nymphing for steelhead becomes more popular.

 The downside is that often Euro lines are only made in 6 weight size or under, and they can have a breaking strength less than 15 pounds.

 As an example, The 5wt Rio Shorty line, which I discuss below, only has a rating of 12-pound test.
 Therefore, it’s not recommended to apply too much pressure when fighting a fish or pulling out a snag.